conventional-commits/conventionalcommits.org/content/next/index.md

 * [change](https://github.com/adamtabrams/change): A tool for generating and updating a changelog using Conventional Commits.
 * [semantic-gitlog](https://github.com/semantic-gitlog) A simple Semantic Versioning management tool based on Conventional Commits.
 It automatically derives and manage version numbers and generate angular-style changelogs. supports [Maven](https://github.com/semantic-gitlog/maven-semantic-gitlog) and [Gradle](https://github.com/semantic-gitlog/gradle-semantic-gitlog).
 * [idea-conventional-commit](https://github.com/lppedd/idea-conventional-commit) Context and template-based completion for conventional/semantic commits.
+* [Versio](https://github.com/chaaz/versio): A monorepo-compatible tool that updates version numbers based on conventional commits and project dependencies.
+It can generate tags and changelogs, too.

 ## Projects Using Conventional Commits